 Meeting the challenge

 As we have seen, essentially, given the extent of the employ-ability challenge, India must find innovative ways of skilling and educating its population.
 The strategy moving forward must ensure that industry plays a key role in shaping skill development programmes.
-Further, certification of skills training in India must be standardised, in order to ensure the quality of delivery and trust among employers.
+Certification of skills training in India must be standardised, in order to ensure the quality of delivery and trust among employers.
 Further, a long-term skill development strategy must account for persistent gender gaps in training and labour force participation, as well as youth aspirations and the need for solid basic education.
-For India to capitalise on its demographic dividend, and chart a path towards inclusive growth, India must find effective ways of skilling, up-skilling and re-skilling its rising youth population
+To chart a path towards inclusive growth, India must find effective ways of skilling, up-skilling and re-skilling its rising youth population.

 We focus on all these areas to ensure that our nation makes effective use of our youth to make them a complete resources whom people will be more than eager to grab as we ensure that all the skills are very much in place.